Helicopter Rescue in Golden Ears park - Maple Ridge News

-The Ridge Meadows Search and Rescue team and two helicopters were used to get a group of hiker, one injured, out of Golden Ears Park on Saturday.
+The Ridge Meadows Search and Rescue team and two helicopters were used to get a group of hikers, one injured, out of Golden Ears Park on Saturday.

 Manager Rick Laing explained a pair of female hikers were about nine kilometers down the East Canyon Trail when one of them suffered a broken ankle.